SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 ---
 layout: post
-title:  "DifferentialEquations.jl 4.7: v0.7, Jacobian Types, EPIRK"
+title:  "DifferentialEquations.jl 5.0: v0.7, Jacobian Types, EPIRK"
 date:   2018-7-15 10:00:00
 categories:
 ---

-Tons of improvements due to Google Summer of Code.
-Here's what's happened.
+This marks the release of DifferentialEquations.jl.
+There will be an accompanying summary blog post which goes into more detail about our current state and sets the focus for the organization's v6.0 release.
+However, for now I would like to describe some of the large-scale changes which have been included in this release.
+Much thanks goes to the Google Summer of Code students who heavily contributed to these advances.

 ## v0.7 Compatibility